-Suffolk Constabulary polices a population of 761,350 residents (source: Office of National Statistics, mid-year population estimates 2019/20).
-The county's population has grown by an estimated 6% over the last 10 years and is expected to rise over the next five years to an estimated 782,000 residents.
-The Suffolk population is projected to age over the next few years.
-In 2020 persons aged 45 years and over are estimated to form 51% of the population, compared to around 47% in 2012.
-The proportion of minority ethnic communities in Suffolk has risen from 3% in 2001 to 5% in 2011, with the greatest proportions in Ipswich and Forest Heath.
+Suffolk Constabulary polices a population of 770,400 residents and has grown by an estimated 6% over the last 10 years.
+It is expected to rise over the next five years to an estimated 788,400 residents, with an increasing ageing population.
+In 2021 persons aged 65 years and over are estimated to form 24% of the population, compared to around 31% projected for 2041.
+The proportion of minority ethnic communities in Suffolk has also risen, from 3% in 2001 to 5% in 2011, with the greatest proportions in Ipswich and Forest Heath (sources: Office for National Statistics and Suffolk Observatory population estimates), with upcoming census data expected to show a further increase.
 The Constabulary continues to respond to the changing nature of Suffolk's population by ensuring policies take account of equality and diversity.

 Suffolk contains several sites of policing significance including: the Port of Felixstowe, British Telecom Research and Development facility, two US Air Force Bases and Sizewell B nuclear power station.
-The process to decommission Sizewell A is ongoing, whilst construction of a proposed new nuclear power station at Sizewell C would bring additional policing demands.
+The process to decommission Sizewell A is ongoing, whilst construction of a proposed new nuclear power station at Sizewell C will bring additional policing demands, for which robust plans are under development.

-Tourism plays a key role in Suffolk's economy and is worth over £2 billion to the economy and provides over 40,000 jobs.
+Tourism plays a key role in Suffolk's economy and is worth over £2 billion and provides over 40,000 jobs.
+In 2021, tourism is likely to be higher than usual as a result of higher numbers of domestic tourists due to ongoing Covid-19 restrictions.